 We only accept submissions of nonfiction writing and artwork when we announce each issue’s theme.
 All personal essays and features focus on a particular issue’s theme.
 Field Work, Bright Idea, Q&A, and What I Think articles are not tied to theme but should be timely, focus on the humanities, and of interest to Oregonians.
 We distribute our call for submissions through media, literary, and academic organizations, as well as through our enewsletter mailing list.
-Please sign up for the Oregon Humanities enewsletter using the form in the column at the far left to guarantee that you receive calls for submissions for Oregon Humanities.
+Please sign up for the Oregon Humanities enewsletter to guarantee that you receive calls for submissions for Oregon Humanities.

 Please acquaint yourself with Oregon Humanities magazine before submitting your work.
 We receive many more submissions than we can use, so you will dramatically improve your chances of being published in the magazine if you’re familiar with the types of material we tend to buy.
 You can read the current issue’s contents online or request a sample copy by calling the Oregon Humanities office at (503) 241-0543.

 We prefer to consider completed drafts but we also accept queries and proposals that concisely articulate the focus, argument, and content of your proposed article, as well as the resources you will use and any particular experience you have with the subject matter.
 Please include any relevant supporting material (e.g., resume or curriculum vita, professional affiliation or publication background, and/or clips of recently published work) with your query or proposal.

 We will only accept completed drafts of Posts and personal essays.